kvietmeier/Terraform/azure/CoreInfra/nsg/README.md

 Doing this by hand was cumbersome.

-Using list variables and for_each allows me to maintain a set of N_numbder of NSG acroos regions amd update them all with a simple edit and "terraform apply"
+Using list variables and for_each allows me to maintain a set of N_numder of NSG across regions and update them all with a simple edit and "terraform apply"

 ```terraform
 # Create resource groups from a map